 Skip to main content

-Although Nepal is changing, the original traditions are still firmly anchored in rural areas.
-In the village, it is still common practice for poor families to marry off girls at the age of 16 after they have completed primary school.
-We want to counter this.
+Although Nepal is changing, traditional customs remain deeply rooted in rural areas.
+For example, it is still common practice in villages among poor families to marry off girls at 16 after they finish primary school.
+We want to challenge this.

-Since 2018, boys have also been included in the program because it is important to Nepalis to support the poorest families and not “just” girls.
-Although the boys are not married, they cannot continue to attend school and have to help in the fields.
+Since 2018, boys have also been included in the program, as it is important to the Nepalese to support the poorest families and not "only" girls.
+While the boys are not married, they cannot continue their schooling and must help in the fields.

 For these young people, education is the only way out of poverty

-So that these young people can complete the two-year high school (grades 11 + 12 including certificate), we have decided to cover the school costs for the two years and thus give them a better future.
+To enable these young people to complete two years of high school (Grades 11 + 12 including certificate), we have decided to cover the school fees for the two years and thus give them a better future.

 2016 - present

-The project began after the reconstruction was somewhat settled and continues to this day.
+The project began once the reconstruction was more or less settled and continues to this day.

-The school costs for the Faculty of Engineering are approximately USD 330 per year per person.
-The costs for the Faculty of Agriculture are approximately USD 360 per year per person.
-Included in this amount are:
+Tuition fees for the Engineering School are approximately USD 330 per person per year.
+Tuition for the Agriculture School is approximately USD 360 per person per year.
+This amount includes:

 • Admission fee